-This study investigated the awareness of climate change and climate change adaptation strategies among secondary school students in Ogbaru Local Government Area of Anambra State, Nigeria.
-Two research questions guided the study, and two null hypotheses were formulated for the study and tested at a 0.05 level of significance.
-The study employed a descriptive survey research design.
-The population of the study consisted of 8,564 JSS and SS students (4,720 JSS and 3,844 SS) from the 9 public secondary schools in the area.
-The sample size consisted of 170 students (94 JSS and 76 SS students) from the four schools sampled for the study using a simple random sampling technique (balloting).
+This study investigated the awareness of climate change and adaptation strategies among secondary school students in Ogbaru Local Government Area of Anambra State, Nigeria.
+Two research questions guided, and two null hypotheses were tested at the 0.05 level of significance.
+The researchers employed a descriptive survey research design.
+The population consisted of 8,564 JSS and SS students from the 9 public secondary schools in the area.
+The sample size consisted of 170 students from the four schools sampled for the study using a simple random sampling technique (balloting).
 Data was collected using the 40-item climate change awareness and adaptation strategies questionnaire (CCASSQ) developed by the researchers and validated by experts.
 An estimate of the stability of the instrument yielded a reliability coefficient of 0.88 using Cronbach's Alpha statistic.
-Mean and Standard Deviation were used as descriptive statistics to answer the research questions while independent samples t-test was adopted as inferential statistic.
-The findings revealed high level of awareness of climate change by the JSS and SS students.
-It also indicated high level of awareness of climate change adaptation strategies by JSS and SS students in Ogbaru LGA of Anambra State.
-Based on the findings, it was recommended that the government should start working on the schools by providing infrastructural facilities like wind vans and rain gauges that could enable the teachers to meet the demands of this era of climate change.
+Mean and standard deviation were used as descriptive statistics, while the independent samples t-test was adopted as an inferential statistic.
+The findings revealed a high level of awareness of climate change by the JSS and SS students.
+It also indicated a high level of awareness of climate change adaptation strategies by JSS and SS students in Ogbaru LGA of Anambra State.
+Based on the findings, it was recommended that the government should strengthen educational infrastructure, such as wind vanes and rain gauges, that could enable the teachers to meet the demands of this era of climate change.

-Keywords: Adaptation, Awareness, Climate change, Climate change adaptation, Junior Secondary, Senior Secondary, Strategies
+Keywords: Adaptation, Awareness, Climate change, Junior Secondary, Senior secondary, Strategies